How to Make Your Own Wall of Water for Tomato Seedlings

 How to Install Your Wall of Water

-2. Fill with water about 1/2 to 2/3 full.
+- Fill with water about 1/3 full.

-7. You may leave your wall of water up until you are past freezing temperatures but I recommend you do not leave them up all winter.
+- You may leave your wall of water until you are past freezing temperatures but I recommend you do not leave them up all winter.
 This may be a personal preference, but I have concerns about evaporation or them tipping over my plants.
 I usually take my wall of water down around two or three weeks past the last freeze date.

 My newly planted tomato seedlings look great after some nights in the low/mid-30s.